LBMFluids/sc_lbm/README.md

 # sc_lbm
 Shan and Chen 2D lattice Boltzmann method in C++

+Author: [Agnieszka Truszkowska](https://scholar.google.com/citations?user=jP83uecAAAAJ&hl=en), Ph.D., assistant professor at the University of Alabama in Huntsville

-The code has full functionality to simulate single component - single phase (SC-SP) flow.
+The code has full functionality to simulate single component - single phase flow as well as two-component - two-phase flows.
 User manual and a documentation are under way.
 Automatic documentation can be generated using [Doxygen](https://doxygen.nl/). `benchmarks` directory is a good starting resource.

-Two component - two phase version is currently under development.
-This process should not break the existing SC-SP functionality.

 The users are encourages to report any issues or bugs.
-Improvement ideas are welcome!
+Improvement ideas and extensions are welcome!

+Contact information is available [here](https://www.uah.edu/eng/faculty-staff/agnieszka-truszkowska).